zaineli/zaineli/README.md

 - 🌱 **Leveling Up:** Learning Computer Vision (it's giving Sharingan energy), Web Scraping, and Docker (iykyk)
 - 💡 **The Collab Era:** Looking for based projects to hop on - slide into my DMs if you're tryna build something epic
 - 🚀 **Big Mood:** Need a senior dev to be my sensei for open-source contributions (pls I'm begging)
+- 📺 **Touch Grass Time:** When I'm not in my villain coding era, I'm binging anime, no cap

 <div align="center">
   <a href="https://www.linkedin.com/in/zain-ali-43090a283/">